project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbbackend.md

    - sunbird-lms-mw
    - sunbird-lms-service

+## Configuring the (Akka) Actors

+Sunbird architecture supports two Akka actor systems:

+  1. Normal ActorSystem
+  2. Background ActorSystem

+And by default, both run on two different machines.
+But to run these actor systems on single machine, you need to modify the we need to modify [resource.properties file] For details [refer](https://github.com/project-sunbird/sunbird-utils/blob/master/common-util/src/main/resources/externalresource.properties){:target="_blank"}to repository.

+In ordere to run both the actor systems on single machine follow these steps:

+  1. Open **externalresource.properties** file
+  2. Modify the following properties:

+     - background_actor_provider
+     - api_actor_provider

+  3. Set value of both properties as “local”
+  4. Run ```mvn clean install``` command to make build of each module

 And to run Application sunbird-lms-service execute the following command

       run mvn play2:run

 ## Testing the services

 Run any API, e.g. create a user API and perform different actions on user using this [Postman collection](https://www.getpostman.com/collections/d314ef7df8fb02c9fa0f){:target="_blank"}